-7 Intelligent Technology Management
+8 Intelligent Technology Management

 Intelligent technology management (equivalently, management of intelligent technology) is a management process a firm has to cater.
+One should realize that all intelligent technology-based application systems are developed to support the business processes in a firm, Figure 18.

-7.1 Definition of Intelligent Technology Management
+8.1 Definition of Intelligent Technology Management